indeedeng/iwf/README.md

 iWF provides three types of commands:

-* `SignalCommand` -- Wait for a signal to be published to the workflow signal channel.
-External applications can use SignalWorkflow API to signal a workflow.
 * `TimerCommand` -- Wait for a **durable timer** to fire.
 * `InternalChannelCommand` -- Wait for a message from InternalChannel.
+* ~~`SignalCommand` -- [Legacy, Use InternalChannelCommand + RPC instead]Wait for a signal to be published to the workflow signal channel.
+External applications can use
+  SignalWorkflow API to signal a workflow~~.

 The `waitUntil` API can return multiple commands along with a `CommandWaitingType`: